SensorsINI/dnd_hls/qmlpf/ReadMe.md

 trainfilepath = os.path.join(DATASET_DIR,'particles_train')
 testfilepath = os.path.join(DATASET_DIR,'particles_test')

-hidden = 40 # number of hidden units
-resize = 15 # size of input patches to MLP resize*resize
-tau = 1000 # in ms
+snr=0.0018 # the statistic from output of recording CSV file, or computed in the data generator (not yet implemented) hidden = 40 # number of hidden units resize = 15 # size of input patches to MLP resize*resize tau = 1000 # in ms